 - Proceed to make your sushi rolls:

-STEP 4 Once you get to the end, dip your finger in water and brush the water on the margin to seal the roll.
+- Once you get to the end, dip your finger in water and brush the water on the margin to seal the roll.
 Finish rolling and set the roll aside.
-Repeat last 4 steps with the remaining nori sheets.
+Repeat with your other nori sheets!

-- Once you’ve rolled all sushi rolls, cut them into 1 cm slices with a sharp knife.
-Serve with pickled ginger, wasabi and a side of Coconot Soy Sauce.
+- Once rolled, cut them with a sharp knife into 1cm pieces.
+Serve with ginger, wasabi and a side of Coconot Soy Sauce.